Ph.D. Candidate in Integrative Life Sciences

 2nd Place in presentation competition, Integrative Life Sciences Research Showcase, VCU, 11/24/2014

-Outstanding Biology Graduate Student Award, VCU Dept. of Biology, 4/2012
+Outstanding Biology Graduate Student Award, VCU College of Humanities and Sciences, 4/2012

-Outstanding Biology Graduate Teaching Assistant Award, VCU Dept. of Biology, 4/2012
+Outstanding Biology Graduate Teaching Assistant Award, VCU College of Humanities and Sciences, 4/2012

 1st Place, Student poster competition, Entomological Society of America Eastern Branch, 3/20/2011